 Border: At the end of Row 17, ch 1, turn and sc in each st across row and evenly around the other 3 sides of the dishcloth, making sure to put 3 sc into each corner.
 Finish off and weave in your ends!

 Interested in the Ad-Free PDF?
-You can find it in my Etsy Shop!
+You can find it in either of my shops below!

 So there you have it!
 Three easy, quickly whipped up kitchen dishcloth patterns that will add the perfect touch of handmade goodness to your kitchen!

 If you make any of the patterns above, please tag me on Facebook or Instagram @hanoveriancrochetco as I would LOVE to see your finished kitchen dishcloths!

 Ps if you’re interested in crochet home decor patterns, don’t miss checking out the Herringbone Handle Basket!

 If I want to make a slightly larger dishcloth, can I just increase my initial chains to make sure they are odd numbers?

 Hi Diane!
 Yes, I believe that should work!
 Let me know if it doesn’t and I’ll play around with the beginning chains to see what works.